j-max/codewordjmax_jekyll/_posts/2025-03-04-Dayton-Smackdown-Competition.md

 ---

 The main event at Dayton is the team competition, held on Saturday evening.
 This year, 13 teams performed choreographed performances.
 My team, Traffic Jam Swing, went first, which was a fun experience.
 It felt like we were setting the tone for the night, which I think we did well, since the rest of the groups were tremendous.
 The audience was frenetic and super supportive.
-It feels to me a bit like it did when I played high school in soccer, but with the excess competitiveness of sports refocused into creativity and community building.
+It feels to me a bit like it did when I played high school soccer, but with the excess competitiveness of sports refocused into creativity and community building.

 Here is a video of our performance, danced to a live recording of Earl Hine's "Up Jumped the Devil":